arambazamba/ng-adv/labs/lab-05/readme.md

-# Using Signals in Angular Apps
+# Using @ngrx/signal in Angular Apps

 ## Tasks